LeonelCamposM/SmartBin/Hardware/README.md

 # SmartBin Hardware

 ## Overview
-This section will show the build process for electronics and structural materials.
+This section will demonstrate the construction process for electronics and structural materials.

 ## First Iterarion

 ## Circuit design
-I'm going to start by attaching the servo to the Xiao ESP32-C3 MCU using a breadboard and then connecting the servo to laser-cut pieces.
+I will begin by connecting the servo to the Xiao ESP32-C3 MCU using a breadboard, and then linking the servo to laser-cut pieces.
 <br>
 [wokwi design](https://wokwi.com/projects/397272562672190465)
 <br>